Childcare and Men in Practice SCQF Level 6

 You will work together to look at the factors which can impact on a child's overall development, and learn about the professionals involved in supporting children and their families.

-You will learn from experienced practitioners who have who have up-to-date industry knowledge.
+You will learn from experienced practitioners who have up-to-date industry knowledge.

-• All successful candidates will be offered an interview for HNC Childhood Practice at Moray College UHI
+- If you successfully complete the course you will be offered an interview for a childcare course at Moray College UHI

 No formal entry requirements.